Ceritalah: Unleashing the power of blockchain with cultural heritage NFTs

 In the first of our Support Lokal initiatives, Ceritalah and Think City are trialling the use of web3, blockchain and NFTs within cultural heritage preservation and sustainable tourism.

-The profits from NFT purchases will support the continued work of local artists and the Penang Hokkien Association’s efforts to preserve Penang Hokkien.
+Money raised from NFT purchases will support the continued work of local artists and the Hokkien Language Association of Penang’s efforts to revitalise Hokkien and its cultural heritage.

 NFT Spotlight: The Penang Hokkien Archives

-The Tale of the Lychee and Mirror is the oldest existing work of literature written in Hokkien.
-Today, in 2024, certain terms used in everyday Penang Hokkien can still be traced back to that 16th-century play script.
+The Tale of the Lychee and Mirror is the oldest surviving literature written in Hokkien.
+Today, words used in everyday Hokkien can still be traced back to this 16th-century play script.

-Using these terms as a starting point, this project aims to highlight Hokkien as a full-fledged language, with its own history and writing system, by reconnecting audiences to one of its most iconic romances.
+Using the script as a starting point, this project aims to highlight Hokkien as a written language, with its own writing tradition, by reconnecting audiences to one of its most iconic romances.

 The written vignettes draw upon the personal and the political to further reflect on heritage, language, and storytelling, while the cyberpunk visuals combine the recognisable past with futuristic aesthetics, questioning the link between language, place, and time.
-Lines from the play, alongside the vignettes, are also presented in Penang Hokkien to reimagine and expand the possibilities of the language.
+Lines from the play, alongside the vignettes, are presented in Penang Hokkien to reimagine and expand the possibilities of the language.
 The minting of these works as NFTs serves as an act of preservation.
-Heng Yeh, Lead Project Artist (Should we write this in Hokkien as well?)
+Heng Yeh, Lead Project Artist

 About The Artists